- Ensure front and rear brakes work properly.

 - Ensure there is no damage to the battery.

-- Lock the battery to frame and ensure that it is secured.
+- Lock the battery to the frame and ensure that it is secured.

-- Let the bike dry completely before using it again.
+- If the bike becomes wet, let dry completely before using it again.

 - Look over connectors to make sure they are fully seated and free from debris or moisture.

 - Check cables and cable housing for obvious signs of damage.

 - Ensure the headlight, taillight, and brake light are functioning, adjusted properly, and unobstructed.

 - Ensure all reflectors are properly fitted and not obscured.

 - Ensure all other fittings on the bike are properly secured and functioning.